adventuremomblog

 To enhance your experience, download the Battleship North Carolina app for an audio tour to learn more as you go.

 There are many ladders and stairs to climb up and down and close-toed shoes are highly recommended.
-You really get an appreciation for how the crew lived and sacrificed to protect our freedom.
+You’ll get a greater appreciation for how the crew lived and sacrificed to protect our freedom.

-The tour also gives you so much insight into what life was like on the ship for crew members at all levels.
+The tour also gives you insight into life on the ship for crew members at all levels.

 You get to see the spaces where they would have slept, eaten, laundered their clothes, received a haircut, showered, and where they would have gone to purchase a treat or necessity.